hackclub/hackclub/workshops/sudoku/README.md

 ```
 We are calling the "drawBoard" function we will create later and some variables, along with setting the foreground color.

-## Handling User Input for the Row and Column
+### Handling User Input for the Row and Column

+This second while loop and try-catch statement go inside the while loop and right under what we just wrote.
 ```csharp
 while (true)
 {